AI assistant — not human

 Enterprise guide to choosing between SharePoint and OneDrive — storage architecture, permissions, sync, compliance, and best practices for coexistence in 2026.

-The confusion is understandable because OneDrive for Business is technically built on SharePoint technology.
-Every OneDrive account is a personal SharePoint site collection under the hood.
-But the way Microsoft positions, governs, and administers these two services creates meaningful differences that impact storage strategy, compliance posture, and collaboration workflows.
+The confusion is understandable.
+OneDrive for Business is based on SharePoint technology.
+Each OneDrive account serves as a personal SharePoint site collection.
+However, Microsoft manages these two services differently.
+This results in important differences that affect:

 EPC Group has deployed and governed SharePoint and OneDrive environments for Fortune 500 organizations across healthcare, financial services, and government.
 This guide provides the definitive enterprise comparison for 2026, including when to use each platform, how they coexist, and the governance strategies that prevent the data sprawl problems we see in poorly planned deployments.